Nanking incident of 1927: Incident

 At 3:38 pm, the NRA soldiers and Chinese rioters were driven off by high explosive rounds and machine gun fire from Emerald, Wolsey, Noa, Preston and Carlotto, and other warships may have participated in the bombardment as well.
 After the bombardment, foreign civilians hiding on Sacony Hill were rescued by sailors from Noa and Preston.
 The two American vessels fired 67 shells by this point and thousands of rifle and machine gun rounds.

-By the end of March 24, Nanking was burning and littered with bomb craters and casualties from the battle.
+By the end of March 24, Nanjing was burning and littered with bomb craters and casualties from the battle.
 Early the next morning, just before dawn, USS William B. Preston was lifting anchor to escort SS Kungwo out of the area.
 She was filled with evacuees and needed protection, but just as the two ships were starting to leave, sniper fire from the riverbanks hit Preston.
 The Americans returned fire with their Lewis gun and silenced the attackers after a few moments.

 Three hours later, as the two vessels steamed down the river, Preston was attacked again.
 This time, the two ships were in between Silver Island and Fort Hsing-Shan.
 Rifle fire was first heard, and Preston′s crew were preparing their machine gun when 3 in guns at the fort suddenly engaged them.
 Several shots missed the ships, but one eventually hit Preston′s fire control platform, causing no casualties.
 A 4 in gun was then aimed at the fort, and after a few rounds the Chinese guns were silenced.